Map-A-Droid/MAD-docs/server-setup.rst

 ..
 TODO update this reference

 RocketMAD will only act as a webfrontend.
-See `webfrontends <integrations#maps>`_ for more informations.
+See `webfrontends <../integrations#maps>`_ for more informations.

 Install client libraries
 ------------------------